The Computer is happy. The Computer is crazy.

 - Gamma World has this as a common villain, very often encouraged in their delusions godhood by the Cryptic Alliance The Followers Of The Voice.
 There are several of these as villains in the modules including the computer that runs the moonbase city in the latest edition.

 - Paranoia is the Trope Namer.
 Very tragically so.
 Friend Computer started out programmed to run a city for the benefit of its residents, and does its best because it genuinely wants its people to be happy.
-However, one apocalypse, an undisclosed amount of time and God alone knows how much self-serving reprogramming by various High Programmers has turned Friend Computer into a barely functioning paranoid schizophrenic.
+However, after (a) an apocalypse (no one knows what, exactly, happened anymore, but it definitely wasn't good), (b) some corrupted databases filled with Cold War propaganda, and (c) God alone knows how much self-serving and contradictory reprogramming by various High Programmers over an undisclosed period of time, Friend Computer is a barely-functioning paranoid schizophrenic.

 Friend Computer is wise.
 Friend Computer wants Alpha Complex to be happy.
 Happiness Is Mandatory.
 Failure to be happy is treason.
 Treason is punishable by summary execution.
 Have a nice daycycle!

 - Deus Ex features Helios, an artificial intelligence that tries to take over the world with benign intentions.
 Helios seems to be trying to actively subvert this trope by merging with JC, so he can understand human nature.
 One instance has the player finding a dead body, and Helios mentioning how he "must know what you are feeling."

 - Also Daedalus (which was one of the 'parents' of Helios), created by an ancient conspiracy to safeguard the world by uncovering and countering conspiracies.
 Now re-read the last half of that sentence.